 After a beautiful time in Malmö, we boarded our rental car for a 5-days road trip along the South Swedish coast to Mölle, Helsingborg, and Kivik.
 Stunning Swedish nature, unforgettable sunsets over the Baltic Sea, and some incredible unique gay couple stories.
 Did we mention our clothing-optional gay beach?

 Plan your Sauna day at gay-friendly Ribersborgs Kallbadhus in Malmö

-And although there is no official Gay Sauna in Malmö, you can definitely enjoy some sexy sunny moments with other gay men at the gay-friendly sauna Ribersborgs Kallbadhus in the south Swedish city of Malmö.
+And although there is no official Gay Sauna in Malmö, you can definitely enjoy some sunny moments accompanied by other men at the gay-friendly sauna Ribersborgs Kallbadhus in the south Swedish city of Malmö.

 Limhamnsvägen Brygga 1